Barry Soper: The 'New Zealand First Government' delivers with euthanasia bill

 Perish the thought, and he did, saying "immodesty isn't our forte, okay."

-Time for a Tuis!
+Time for a Tui!